well-known-components/http-server/etc/http-server.api.md

 // Warnings were encountered during analysis:
 //
+// dist/Resource.d.ts:30:5 - (ae-forgotten-export) The symbol "HandlerReturnType" needs to be exported by the entry point index.d.ts
 // dist/router.d.ts:20:5 - (ae-forgotten-export) The symbol "Layer" needs to be exported by the entry point index.d.ts
 // dist/types.d.ts:19:5 - (ae-incompatible-release-tags) The symbol "ws" is marked as @public, but its signature references "WebSocketServer" which is marked as @alpha
 // dist/types.d.ts:25:5 - (ae-forgotten-export) The symbol "CorsOptions" needs to be exported by the entry point index.d.ts